 Contact Information by County

-A slender-bodied, almost cylindrical topminnow; the top of its head and nape are distinctly flattened.
+A slender-bodied, almost cylindrical topminnow; the top of its head and nape are flattened.
 The snout is pointed, and the mouth is small, oblique and opens dorsally.
 It has a projecting lower jaw with very small teeth in bands on both jaws.
 The dorsal fin is far posterior on the back and is inserted into the body behind the origin of the anal fin and has 8 to 10 rays.
 The anal fin has 12 rays, pelvic fin 6 rays, and the caudal fin is rounded.
 The lateral line is incomplete with 31 to 36 large, cycloid scales in a lateral series.
 Its back and upper sides are olive and white below.
-The sides have a prominent dark stripe, nearly straight edged in females and with crossbars in males.
+The sides have a dark stripe, nearly straight edged in females and with crossbars in males.
 Adults average 1.5- to 2.5-inches long with a maximum of just over 3 inches.
 Males grow larger than females.

 Streams in eastern Iowa; has been collected in Pools 16 through 20 in the Mississippi River.

 Aquatic and terrestrial insects.

 State Records are not documented for non-game species.

-The blackstripe topminnow lives in a variety of habitats, from small streams and ditches to large lowland rivers, sloughs, swamps, and oxbow lakes.
-It can be found in clear water but commonly lives in low gradient streams of moderate to high turbidity.
-The blackstripe topminnow prefers quiet margins and pools without strong current.
+The Blackstripe Topminnow lives in many habitats, from small streams and ditches to large lowland rivers, sloughs, swamps, and oxbow lakes.
+It can be found in clear water, but commonly lives in low gradient streams of moderate to high turbidity.
+It prefers quiet margins and pools without strong current.
 It often is found in areas with some aquatic vegetation, over a variety of bottom types.